NikitaVispute/Data-Representation-Projects/Feature Extraction/README.md

 You are asked to implement only the dimension reduction part, for two cases.
 In the worst case all items in the training data are candidates for the nearest neighbor.
 Your goal is to try to get the data as evenly distributed as possible.
 In the second case the nearest neighbor must be of a specified label.

 Programs
-1. reducedim1.py : reduced dimension for the rst case.
+1. reducedim1.py : reduced dimension for the worst case.
 2. reducedim2.py : reduced dimension for the second case.
 The arguments for reducedim1.py and reducedim2.py are the same as in Part I.